Home / Resume / Education / Teacher Resume

 After

-Raised reading proficiency from 58% to 80% over two years using guided reading groups, running records, and targeted phonics intervention for 24 students
+Raised reading proficiency from 58% to 80% over two years using guided reading groups and targeted phonics intervention for 24 students

 Before